Teen accused of deliberately crashing U-Haul truck into security barrier at park near White House

 U-Haul is a moving truck, trailer and self-storage rental company based in Phoenix.

-Associated Press writers Jim Salter in Chesterfield, Missouri, Colleen Long and Michael Balsamo in Washington and newsgathering producer Beatrice Dupuy in New York contributed to this report.
+Associated Press newsgathering producer Beatrice Dupuy in New York contributed to this report.